Published On: March 23, 2021

 - Testing & Training: $600-$4,800.
 While most websites are built on easy-to-use CMS’ nowadays, not everyone knows how to get started with them.
 This price point includes the time spent training you how to use your new site, as well and ensuring that everything works properly and giving you the chance to make any necessary changes.

 - Hosting: $100/month; $50 – $1,200/year.
 This depends on the type of hosting you choose (dedicated, shared, free).
 Additional fees may be required for additions like SSL (Secure Socket Layer certificate) or static IP Address.
 A good business website should not be on a public shared cheap platform.
 Too many risks.
 A business-class solution with security, backups, maintenance, and support all included is best.

 - Website Managed Services: $75-$150+/month.
 A new business website will need this to maintain security, backup your investment, update software, fix bugs, support you when needed.
 Managed services can include content posting, content maintenance, page creation, product updates, and more.

-- Don’t forget, Digital Marketing is a Must: $500 – $5,000+/month.
+- Don’t forget, Digital Marketing is a Must: $500 – $10,000+/month.
 Your first advertising dollars for your business should go into promoting your website and making sure you are found on the Internet.
 This is your 24/7 sales and marketing person so don’t undervalue its importance.
 Good businesses get this.
-90% of all consumers search the internet first before buying any service or product.
 If you don’t do SEO or other digital marketing then your website might as well not exist.
-You are losing customers without doing this.
 For a few hundred a month you can drive new business to you every month.
 Make sure you really understand the value of SEO, AdWords, Pay Per Click Marketing, Social Media Advertising, and more.
 The big and successful companies all do this, you should too.